 Backward Roll

-The backward roll can be trickier to learn for beginner gymnasts as the head often touches the floor.
-It can be uncomfortable at first but as the gymnast learns to use their hands, it takes the weight off of the head and shoulders and makes the roll smoother.
+The backward roll is challenging for beginners, as the head often touches the floor.
+With practice, using the hands takes weight off the head and shoulders, making the roll smoother.

 Backward rolls are a great help to prevent injury.
 Advanced gymnasts performing backward skills such as back handsprings and back somersaults use the backward roll to recover from a loss of balance.
 This is especially important when the skills are being performed with a lot of speed and power and it is just too hard to stop still on a landing.